k0mp1ex/where-are-you/README.md

 # Where Are You?

-A mod to lookup discovered NPCs in game.
+Lookup discovered NPCs in game.
+Search by their names, check stats, open inventory, teleport, clone, delete, ask for favors and add tracking markers.
+MCM available.
+SE and AE compatible.

 ## Description